telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/disable-column-resize-for-specific-columns.md

 Normally, column resizing is enabled or disabled for all Kendo UI Grid columns.

-The example below demonstrates how to prevent resizing for some columns.
+The example below demonstrates how to prevent resizing for specific columns.

 ###### Example